Morecambe and Wise: History

 Morecambe and Wise's friendship began in 1940 when they were each booked separately to appear in Jack Hylton's revue Youth Takes a Bow at the Nottingham Empire Theatre.
 At the suggestion of Eric's mother, Sadie, they worked on a double act.
-They made their double act debut in August 1941 at the Liverpool Empire.
+They made their double act debut, as Bartholomew and Wise, in August 1941 at the Liverpool Empire.
 War service broke up the act but they reunited by chance at the Swansea Empire Theatre in 1946 when they joined forces again.
+In 1950 Wise wrote to Bartholomew (Morecambe) saying that he wanted to break up the act as he thought it would not work.
+Morecambe responded that he had never heard such rubbish in his life, and advised Wise to get some rest before they got back to finding work.

 They made their name in variety, appearing in a variety circus, the Windmill Theatre, the Glasgow Empire and many venues around Britain.
-After this they made their name in radio, first in Variety Fanfare (Ronnie Taylor, Hulme Hippodrome) made by the BBC in Manchester, and then their own radio show, You're Only Young Once.
+After this they made their name in radio, first in Variety Fanfare (Ronnie Taylor, Hulme Hippodrome) made by the BBC in Manchester, and then with their own radio show, You're Only Young Once, first broadcast on 9 November 1953.

 With national fame they transferred to television in 1954.
-Their debut TV show, Running Wild, was not well received and led to a damning newspaper review: "Definition of the week: TV set — the box in which they buried Morecambe and Wise."
+Their debut TV show, Running Wild, was not well received and led to a damning newspaper review: "Definition of the week: TV set – the box in which they buried Morecambe and Wise."
 Eric apparently carried a copy of this review around with him ever afterward, and from then on the duo kept a tight control over their material.
 In 1956 they were offered a spot in the Winifred Atwell show with material written by Johnny Speight and this was a success.
 In 1959 they topped the bill in BBC TV's long-running variety show The Good Old Days in a Boxing Day edition of the programme.
-In later years the pair would become a Christmas TV institution in their own right.
+In later years the pair became a Christmas TV institution in their own right.

 They had a series of shows that spanned over twenty years, during which time they developed and honed their act, most notably after moving to the BBC in 1968, where they were to be teamed with their long-term writer Eddie Braben.
 It is this period of their careers that is widely regarded as their "glory days".
-Their shows were:
+Their television shows were: